 Any forward-looking statements in this Quarterly Report on Form 10-Q reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
-We have included important factors in the cautionary statements included in this Quarterly Report on Form 10-Q, particularly those described in the "Risk Factor Summary" and "Risk Factors" section in Part II, Item 1A of this Quarterly Report on Form 10-Q, that could cause actual results or events to differ materially from the forward-looking statements that we make.
-Given these uncertainties, you should not place undue reliance on any forward-looking statements.
+We have included important factors in the cautionary statements included in this Quarterly Report on Form 10-Q, particularly those described in the "Risk Factor Summary" and "Risk Factors" section in Part II, Item 1A of this Quarterly Report on Form 10-Q, that could cause actual results or events to differ materially from the forward-looking statements.
 Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments we may make or enter into.